Ruth Comfort Mitchell Young

-Ruth Comfort Mitchell Young (July 21, 1882 – February 18, 1954) was an American writer and playwright who wrote under her maiden name Ruth Comfort Mitchell, as well as her married name, Mrs. Sanborn Young.
+Ruth Comfort Mitchell Young (July 21, 1882 – February 18, 1954) was an American writer and playwright, best known for her novel, Of Human Kindness.
+She wrote under her maiden name Ruth Comfort Mitchell, as well as her married name, Mrs. Sanborn Young.
 She was the wife of California State Senator Sanborn Young.

-Family
+Several of her stories were made into films.

+Early life and education

 Mitchell was born in San Francisco, California, July 21, 1882.
-She spent summers in the town of Los Gatos, where her parents and grandparents had summer homes.
-At age 14, her first poem was published in the Los Gatos Mail, thus launching her literary career, which continued throughout her lifetime.
+Born to wealth, her father being a successful hotelier, she spent summers in the town of Los Gatos, where her parents and grandparents had summer homes.
+Educated at mostly at home, she took some schooling at a school then known as the Irving Institute.

+Her first poem was published in the Los Gatos Mail, when she was only 14, launching her literary career.
+She travelled widely as a young woman, including 18 months in Europe, along with long trips in Mexico and Canada.

 In 1914, literary friends in San Francisco introduced her to Sanborn Young, who had recently sold his grain business and was traveling.
 The couple were married in October 1914 in the Grand Canyon and moved to New York City, where Ruth continued her literary pursuits, and he studied photography.

+Career

+Mitchell enjoyed a long career as a writer; authoring 16 novels, along with poems, short stories, and one-act plays.
+New York Times reviews were positive about her works, regarding them as "light fiction" and "as romantic as possible."

-One of her plays, The Sweetmeat Game (1916) was set in San Francisco's Chinatown and inspired her to design her house, known as the Yung See San Fong House, in a Chinese style.
+Her short stories appeared in Ladies' Home Journal and Woman's Home Companion and she openly aimed for a female audience.
+One of her plays, The Sweetmeat Game (1916) was set in San Francisco's Chinatown and inspired her to design her home, known as the Yung See San Fong House, in a Chinese style.
+Today the house is protected under the Historic American Buildings Survey.

+Mitchell's later work was dominated by a series of historically informed fiction, including The Legend of Susan Dane, set in pre-Union San Jose.

+Her 1940 book, Of Human Kindness —in strong contrast to John Steinbeck and his novel The Grapes of Wrath—gave a positive vision of industrial agriculture in the 20th Century.
+She considered Steinbeck's work to have defamed her beloved state.
+It is considered her finest work.
+A keen outdoorswoman, Mitchell took great joy from keeping dogs and horseback riding to Big Sur.

+Nobel Prize in Literature

+In 1941, Mitchell was nominated by Victor W. Bennett, a professor of English and history at the University of Maryland, Baltimore, and Benjamin B. Biesel, a professor of history at Cornell University, Ithaca, New York.
+During the deliberations, the Nobel Committee was said to be "content to give a brief idea of the absurdity of [her] only published work and thus also of the absurdity of a prize proposal, for which there were not many parallels in the Committee's papers."